 Our values underpin how we work together to deliver on our mission to improve the lives of patients by accelerating the development of our customers' drugs and devices through innovative solutions.
-These values and our Code of Ethical Conduct, which underpins these values, form the core of what we do, and how we do it.
-It applies to all of our officers, directors, employees, consultants and agents globally.
+These values and our Code of Ethical Conduct, which underpins these values, form the core of what we do and how we do it.
+It applies to all officers, directors, employees, consultants and agents globally.
 All employees and temporary workers are mandated to complete global ethics training.

-At ICON, we care about conducting business sustainably.
-We care about our people, patients, and the communities in which we live.
-We care about doing the right thing and we are committed to working to the highest ethical standards and demonstrating our commitment to honesty, transparency, and quality.
-As a testament to our commitment, we launched our "ICON Cares" program at the start of 2023 which incorporates all our Environment, Social and Governance (ESG), Diversity, Inclusion and Belonging (DIB), and CSR initiatives into one program.
-ICON's Environment, Social, and Governance Committee ("ESG Committee") brings together all these initiatives and efforts under one umbrella to ensure consistency, enhance monitoring, reveal areas for development and facilitate reporting to the Board.
-The ESG Committee is chaired by the Chief Administrative Officer and General Counsel (CAO), who is responsible for reporting to the ICON executive leadership team, the Nominating, Sustainability and Governance Committee and the Board on ESG matters.
-In February 2022, the Board delegated oversight responsibilities of the Company's strategies, activities, and risks in respect to ESG matters to the Nominating and Governance Committee, which was renamed the "Nominating, Sustainability and Governance Committee" in April 2022.
-Accordingly, the CAO reports on ESG matters to the Nominating, Sustainability and Governance Committee and reports to the Board on an annual basis whilst also providing periodic ESG updates to the executive leadership team.
+ICON established an Environmental, Social, and Governance Committee ('ESG Committee') in 2019, which brought together all of our existing initiatives and efforts under one umbrella to ensure consistency, enhance monitoring, reveal areas for development and facilitate reporting to the Board.
+The ESG Committee is chaired by the Chief Administrative Officer and General Counsel (CAO), who is responsible for reporting to the ICON executive leadership team and Board on ESG matters.
+In February 2022, the Board delegated oversight responsibilities of the Company's strategies, activities and risks in respect to ESG matters to the Nominating and Governance Committee.
+Accordingly, the CAO will report to the Nominating and Governance Committee on ESG matters going forward whilst also providing periodic updates to the executive leadership team.

-The ESG Committee is focused on developing our strategy and initiatives relating to the environment, social matters, health and safety, community engagement, corporate governance, sustainability, and other public policy matters relevant to the Company.
-The ESG Committee is a cross-functional management committee of the Company including representation from facilities, health and safety, corporate communications, finance, legal, investor relations, procurement, commercial, marketing, and human resources departments.
-The Committee assists and supports executive management and the Nominating, Sustainability and Governance Committee of the Company in:
+The ESG Committee is focused on developing our strategy and initiatives relating to the environment, social matters, health and safety, community engagement, corporate governance, sustainability and other public policy matters relevant to the Company.
+The ESG Committee is a cross-functional management committee of the Company including representation from facilities, corporate communications, finance, legal, investor relations, procurement, enterprise risk and resilience, commercial, marketing and human resources departments.
+The composition of the ESG Committee was revised following the Acquisition of PRA to include representatives that have joined from PRA.
+The Committee assists and supports executive management and the Board of the Company in:

-- determining and setting the strategy relating to ESG matters; - developing, implementing and monitoring initiatives and policies based on that strategy; and - communicating these strategies, initiatives, and their results.
+- determining and setting the strategy relating to ESG matters; - · developing, implementing and monitoring initiatives and policies based on that strategy; and - · communicating our strategies and initiatives and their results.